roycek7/cyberbullying-detection/README.md

 To run the deep learning model, run ```src/models/convolutional_neural_network.py```, specify the option for the weights to be trained on in the Embedding layer.
 The program saves the prediction, model as csv and h5 file respectively.

 To predict a line of string, run ```src/models/cnn_predict.py```, specify option and the text as input argument.
 Outputs prediction on the labels.

+To get the confusion matrix and classification report run ```src/models/test_accuracy```, specify option of the prediction.
+Output a classification report along with confusion matrix.